leonore/deep-learning-for-immune-cells/data/clustering_logs.md

 ### Next up

-* Need more data --> make sliding window function over images
+* Need more data --> make sliding window function over images: DONE
-* What is t-sne doing? --> Get visualisation up and running
+* What is t-sne doing? --> Get visualisation up and running: DONE
 * How much dimensionality reduction for t-sne?